juliemusyoki/creativity-hub-spa/README.md

 - Engaging user interface with a carefully designed layout.
 - Showcase of the company's portfolio to demonstrate their skills and expertise.
 - Easy navigation to seamlessly explore different sections of the website.
+- Ability to manage and display updates in the Updates Section.

 ## Project Setup